William Holman: Nationalist government

 In 1916, the issue of conscription for overseas service divided the Labor Party and the wider Australian community.
 While much of the Australian labour movement and general community were opposed to conscription, Holman strongly supported it, as did federal Prime Minister Billy Hughes.
 Both Holman and Hughes were expelled from the Labor Party for that stance.
-On 15 November 1916, Holman and 17 other pro-conscription Labor MPs formed a coalition with the opposition Liberal Reform Party.
+On 15 November 1916, Holman and 17 other pro-conscription Labor MPs (including seven of his ministers) formed a coalition with the opposition Liberal Reform Party.
 Holman remained as Premier.
 Early in 1917, Holman and his supporters merged with Liberal Reform to form the state branch of the new Nationalist Party.
-Although the new party was dominated by former Liberal Reformers, Holman was chosen as the merged party's leader, and hence remained as premier.
+Although the new party was dominated by former Liberal Reformers, Holman was chosen as the merged party's leader, with former Liberal Reform leader Charles Wade as his deputy.
+Holman hence remained as premier.

 At the general election held that March, the Nationalists won a huge victory, picking up a 13-seat swing which was magnified by the large number of Labor MPs who followed Holman out of the party.
 It proved to be a harbinger of the Nationalists' equally massive victory in the federal election held two months later.

 Holman vigorously defended the state-owned enterprises from his new conservative allies.
-However, at the 13 March 1920 state election, Holman and his Nationalists were thrown from office in a massive swing, being succeeded by a Labor Government under the short-lived John Storey.
+However, at the 13 March 1920 state election, Holman and his Nationalists were thrown from office in a massive swing, being succeeded by a Labor government under the short-lived John Storey.
 Unusually for a long-serving premier, Holman was defeated in his own seat.
 However, he continued outside Parliament as a senior figure in conservative politics.

 Federal politics and death

 Holman's later parliamentary career was less notable than might have been expected from his 1910–20 achievements.
 He was elected to the federal parliament as the Sydney seat of Martin in December 1931 as a member of the United Australia Party, which by this time had absorbed the Nationalists.
 He had an undistinguished time as a backbencher in the Joseph Lyons government.
 His health having deteriorated over a considerable period, he died on 5 June 1934 in the Sydney suburb of Gordon, apparently from shock and loss of blood after a difficult tooth extraction on the previous day.
-He was cremated at Northern Suburbs crematorium on 6 June 1934.
+He was cremated at Northern Suburbs Crematorium on 6 June 1934.

 It is rather telling that Holman was not considered for a post in Lyons' cabinet.
 While Holman and Lyons had been on opposite sides of the World War I conscription debate, both were Labor defectors who had previously been state Labor leaders and premiers.
 The ensuing Labor split over conscription had helped Lyons ascend to the Tasmanian Labor leadership.
 In fact, Lyons' tenure as Tasmanian Labor leader from 1916 to 1929 briefly overlapped Holman's tenure as NSW Labor leader from 1913 to 1917.
 However, Holman had been in poor health for several years before his election to Canberra, which probably disqualified him for ministerial preferment in any event.